Et s'il n'en restait qu'une (je serais celle-là)

-"Et s'il n'en restait qu'une (je serais celle-là)" (meaning "and if there were only one woman left (I would be that one)") is the first hit single from Celine Dion's French-language album, D'elles.
-It premiered on the radio in France, Quebec, Switzerland and Belgium on 14 February 2007 and was released as a music download on the same day.
-The CD single was released on 13 April 2007 in Francophone countries.
-The song topped the chart in France.
+"Et s'il n'en restait qu'une (je serais celle-là)" (lit.
+'And if there were only one woman left (I would be that one)') is the first single from Celine Dion's French-language album D'elles.
+It premiered on radio in Francophone countries on 14 February 2007 and was released as a digital download the same day.
+The CD single followed on 13 April 2007 in France, Belgium, and Switzerland.
+The song reached number one in France.

 Background and release

-"Et s'il n'en restait qu'une (je serais celle-là)" was written by Françoise Dorin and composed by David Gategno, who also produced the track.
-Dorin is a writer, born in France.
-Her best-selling novels include Virginie et Paul, la seconde dans Rome (1980), Les lits à une place, les jupes culotte (1984), and Les corbeaux et les renardes (1988).
-Other works include the plays La facture (1968), Un sale egoiste, l'intoxe (1980), and a musical comedy, La valise en carton, as well as many humorous texts.
-Gategno already worked with Tina Arena, Natasha St-Pier, Chimène Badi, Faudel, and Nolwenn Leroy.
+"Et s'il n'en restait qu'une (je serais celle-là)" was written by Françoise Dorin and composed by David Gategno, who also produced the recording.
+Dorin was a French writer known for best-selling novels such as Virginie et Paul, la seconde dans Rome (1980), Les lits à une place, les jupes culotte (1984), and Les corbeaux et les renardes (1988).
+Her body of work also includes the plays La facture (1968) and Un sale egoiste, l'intoxe (1980), the musical comedy La valise en carton, and numerous humorous texts.
+Gategno had previously collaborated with Tina Arena, Natasha St-Pier, Chimène Badi, Faudel, and Nolwenn Leroy.

-The title comes from the famous last verse of the poem « Ultima verba » in Les Châtiments by Victor Hugo « Et s'il n'en reste qu'un, je serai celui-là ! ».
+The title is taken from the final verse of the poem "Ultima verba" in Les Châtiments by Victor Hugo: "Et s'il n'en reste qu'un, je serai celui-là!".